np-guard/cluster-topology-analyzer/CONTRIBUTING.md

 See [here](README.md#build-the-project).

 ## Testing
-Test any change you make before submitting by running `go test ./...` at the project's root directory.
+Test any change you make before submitting by running `make test` at the project's root directory.

 ## Coding style guidelines
 We use [golangci-lint](https://golangci-lint.run/) to enforce style.
-Make sure your changes are style compliant by running `golangci-lint run` at the project's root directory.
+Make sure your changes are style compliant by running `make lint` at the project's root directory.